wmcneil/bolt_documentation/wiki/StateReplication.md

 To replicate a value means to reproduce the value over a network/connection on the other machine.
 Bolt makes it easy for you to define what is important to be transferred over the Network by defining a **State**.

+The *State* of a *BoltEntity* can **only** be modified by the *Owner*.
+Trying to change the State from somewhere else than the Owner will mean the value will not get replicated over the network.

 ### Mecanim/State interaction/Modifying state properties

-Remember to link your Animator/Transform when your state is attached, eg (in a script that inherits from `Bolt.EntityBehaviour<YourStateNameHere>`):
+Remember to link your Animator/Transform when your state is attached, eg. (in a script that inherits from `Bolt.EntityBehaviour<YourStateNameHere>`):

 ```C#
 public override void Attached ()